Service Just Because

 - Sadhana (devoted practice) — Everything in my life is an expression of an internal journey of self-discovery and realization.
 Partners, beneficiaries, donors, and volunteers all meet at this point, at the right time and place, and all receive something personal through our interactions.

-- Stories — I place an emphasis on sharing the stories of the people and communities I work with.
+- Personal Narrative — I place an emphasis on sharing my story and the stories of the people and communities I engage with.
 These narrative elements can, do, and have inspired their own ripple effects.

 Am I Church Missionary?